-If your qualified pediatric dentist as soon as possible.
-They can help you determine if your child’s case is severe enough to warrant tongue-tie corrective surgery., it’s important that you consult with your primary care physician or
+If your, it’s important that you consult with your primary care physician or qualified pediatric dentist as soon as possible.
+They can help you determine if your child’s case is severe enough to warrant tongue-tie corrective surgery, also known as a frenectomy.

 What is tongue-tie?